-Public comment was held in November 2021.
-The draft stipulates that the provisions would also apply to certain cases where data of individuals or organizations in China are processed outside of China.
-In addition, the report of cyber security review by "data processors" is required in cases where data processors that process more than one million individuals' personal information become listed outside of the country, for example.
-If data processors need to provide data outside of the country, some conditions must be met: they must undergo a data cross-border security assessment by the Cyberspace Administration of China, and both data processors and the data recipients must be certified for personal information protection by a professional organization that the cyberspace administration recognized.
+The Draft (an invitation for public comment was held in November 2021, but the Draft has not come into effect at the time of this Report) applies to certain cases where data of individuals or organizations in China are processed not only in China, but also outside of China.

+In addition, the reporting of network security reviews by "data processors" is required in certain cases, including cases where data processors that process more than one million individuals' personal information become listed outside of the country, for example.

+In addition, if data processors provide data outside of China for business or other reasons, some conditions must be met: they must pass an outbound data transfer security assessment by the Cyberspace Administration of China, and both data processors and the data recipients must pass a certification test for personal information protection by a professional organization that the cyberspace administration recognized.
 Furthermore, when data processors provide data outside of the country, they are under various obligations, such as data provision being limited to specified purposes, scope, methods, and data types and sizes, and retention of relevant records for a period of at least three years.
-The scope of such cross-border transfer restrictions is extended to non-personal data by this draft.
+The scope of such cross-border transfer restrictions includes non-personal data.